mjfwalsh/omxplayer/README.md

 To compile OMXPlayer natively on you Raspberry PI you will need around 230 MBs of RAM.
 You will also need the following packages:

-### Firmware packages

-    libraspberrypi-dev libraspberrypi0 libraspberrypi-bin

-(Bullseye no longer comes with the required firmware packages but it should still be possible to get the required files by updating your firmware using `sudo rpi-update`.)

 ### Development packages

-    git perl gcc g++ pkg-config binutils libc6-dev libstdc++-8-dev libasound2-dev
+Bullseye no longer comes with the required firmware files but it should still be possible to get the required files by updating your firmware using `sudo rpi-update`.

+To compile omxplayer you will also need the following packages<sup>[*](#required-packages)</sup>:

-    libpcre2-dev libboost-dev libfreetype6-dev libcairo2-dev libdvdread-dev
+    git libasound2-dev libpcre2-dev libboost-dev libcairo2-dev libdvdread-dev
     libdbus-1-dev libavutil-dev libswresample-dev libavcodec-dev libavformat-dev

 Once you have these installed you should be able to compile OMXPlayer with a `make`

 ## RUNNING

-To run OMXPlayer need to enable the fake kms driver by replacing `dtoverlay=vc4-kms-v3d` with `dtoverlay=vc4-fkms-v3d` (note the f before kms) in your system's `/boot/config.txt` file.
+To run OMXPlayer need to disable the kms driver.
+You can do this by replacing it with the fake kms driver or by disabling it completely.
+You can do this by changing the `dtoverlay` setting in your system's `/boot/config.txt` file.

+    # kms is enabled so omxplayer can't run
+    dtoverlay=vc4-kms-v3d

+    # the fake kms driver is enabled (note the f before kms)
+    dtoverlay=vc4-fkms-v3d

+    # the kms driver is completely disabled
+    #dtoverlay=vc4-kms-v3d

 You will also need the following static libraries:

-    libbcm_host.so libbrcmEGL.so libbrcmGLESv2.so libopenmaxil.so libvchiq_arm.so libvcos.so
+    libbrcmEGL.so libbrcmGLESv2.so libopenmaxil.so

 which should be in the `/opt/vc/lib` directory.

-You will also need the following packages:
+You will also need the following packages<sup>[*](#required-packages)</sup>:

-    libc6 libdbus-1-3 libasound2 libfreetype6 libgcc1 libpcre3
-    libstdc++6 zlib1g ca-certificates dbus libcairo2
-    libavcodec58 libavformat58 libavutil56 libswresample3
+    libavcodec58 libavformat58 libavutil56 libswresample3 libcairo2

+(These packages are included in the full version of Raspberry PI OS.)

 ### DVDs

 Playing DVDs is experimental and not guaranteed to work.
+DVD menus are not supported.

 To play DVDs you will need to purchase a [MPEG-2 licence](https://codecs.raspberrypi.com/mpeg-2-license-key/) (only available for the Raspberry PI 3).
-You will also need the following packages:

-    libdvdread4 libdvdcss2

-(These are optional and only loaded when trying to play a DVD.
-See https://www.videolan.org/developers/libdvdcss.html on how to obtain libdvdcss2).
+While `libdvdread8` comes installed with most version of Raspberry PI OS, to play most DVDs you will need `libdvdcss2`.
+See [Videolan's install instructions](https://www.videolan.org/developers/libdvdcss.html) on how to get it.

 ## COMMAND LINE OPTIONS AND DBUS

 Please see the [manpage](omxplayer.pod) for command line options.

 Please see [dbus.md](dbus.md) for details on OMXPlayer's dbus interface.

+## Required packages

+The above package lists assume you have all the packages that come preinstalled with Raspberry PI OS (lite) still installed.

+If you don't you will also need:

+### To compile

+    libraspberrypi-dev libraspberrypi0 libraspberrypi-bin gcc g++ libstdc++-10-dev pkg-config binutils libc6-dev libfreetype6-dev  perl

+### To run

+    libc6 libdbus-1-3 libasound2 libfreetype6 libgcc1 libpcre3
+    libstdc++6 zlib1g ca-certificates dbus libdvdread8